 Destruction is everything else that wants to smash, for example Orruks (Orcs), Grots (Goblins) and Ogors (Ogres).

 If you want more details on the factions available please consult our article.

 A note on keywords and warscrolls

-So I went ahead and mentioned something you might not know what is: keywords and warscrolls.
+Earlier we mentioned keywords and warscrolls.
 Warscrolls are the rules for each model or unit in Age of Sigmar.
-You can find them in the Warhammer: Age of Sigmar app or on the Games Workshop website under each unit or model you can buy.
-The warscroll includes how the model attacks, its defences, movement and so on.
+You can find them in the Warhammer: Age of Sigmar app or battletome for that faction.
+The warscroll includes how the model attacks, its defence, movement and so on.
 Basically, the warscroll is all the rules for the specific model or unit.
-On the bottom of each warscroll is a collection of Keywords.
-These keywords indicate what alliance it is part of and what type of model it is.
-The keywords are the key to understanding what Allegiance abilities, Alliances and Allies are.
-Bellow, you can see the Warscroll for the Freeguild Greatsword unit.
-The leftmost keyword will indicate what grand alliance it is part of (Order in this case).
-The rest will become important later when we talk allegiance and allies (and are also important with regards to abilities that effect units with certain keywords).
+On the bottom of each warscroll is a collection of keywords.

 What are Allegiance abilities?